orandin/game/README.md

 ## Instructions

-Before to launch the game, we must install the framework manually or execute the file `install.sh` in your terminal.
+Before to launch the game, you must install the framework manually or execute the file `install.sh` in your terminal.
 Then start the game with this command :
 ```bash
 $ mvn exec:java
 ```